Tarun-Vaibhav-V/SE-Project/README.md

   WRI's 13 risk indicators onto these three dimensions (the ring gauges) — the vocabulary the judges score on.
-- **Design references** (all in repo root): three driver-formula toolkits (drought PDF, groundwater PDF, flood DOCX), the Water Stewardship Module UI spec (xlsx — S-01/S-02 screens, design tokens), and the Open Water Data Catalog (xlsx — dataset licenses).
+- **Design references** (all in repo root): three driver-formula toolkits (drought PDF, groundwater PDF), the Water Stewardship Module UI spec (S-01/S-02 screens, design tokens), and the Open Water Data Catalog (xlsx — dataset licenses).

 ### The one principle everything follows: the honesty layer